Skip to main content

 Product Manager | Developer Experience and Software Quality

-Yesterday, we announced the Model Context Protocol (MCP) Server integration for BitDive.
+Yesterday, we announced the Model Context Protocol (MCP) integration Server integration for BitDive.
 This new capability allows you to access full runtime context for any method executed in production. including input parameters, return values, exceptions, SQL queries, and downstream calls.
 MCP turns observability into a daily development tool, providing Real Runtime Data directly to your AI agent.

 eBPF vs. BitDive: Why AI Agents Need Runtime Context, Not Just Kernel Syscalls